borbelyattila11/ImageSignal/JPEG Compression.md

 ## Zig-Zag Ordering
 After quantization, the DCT coefficients are reordered using **zig-zag scanning**, it reorders the coefficients by starting at the top-left corner of the 8x8 block and moving in a zig-zag pattern, collecting the coefficients in the order of their frequency.
 This helps grouping low-frequency components (since they are more important) before high-frequency ones (they are discardables).

+The DCT compacts most of the energy of the image into the **low-frequency** components, which are located in the top-left corner of the DCT matrix.
+The **high-frequency** components are located in the bottom-right corner, typically contain much less energy and often become zero after quantization.

+By zig-zag ordering the coefficients the most important and non-zero values are placed first in teh sequence.
+This increases the efficiency of the entropy coding, because the long runs of zeros are grouped together at the end, making them easier to compress using run-length encoding (RLE).